Leveton/MapSwift/README.md

 ## Course Rationale

 Reviewing iOS and Objective-C introductory books before teaching the course, I was struck by how shallowness of the material.
 Essential concepts like reference counting, delegation, and the object lifecycle were glossed over or excluded altogether.
-We prefer depth to breadth at LaunchCode.
+We prefer depth to breadth.
 MapSwift is missing many cool features but the features that are there are shared across the vast majority of iOS apps.
 The implementation of these features is both dwelled upon and repeated to stress their importance and facilitate learning.

 Depth is also preferred as there are over 3,000 methods and 200 classes available in Cocoa Touch.

 There’s also a lack of pedagogical understanding.
 Programmers write programming books.
 Often after decades of programming experience.
 Their day to day conversations are peppered with trade language and over time they begin to see the world through  a that prism.
 Along the way they forget a non-engineer’s mindset.
 As a former teacher and someone acutely interested in Apple’s solving of the ‘user experience’ problem, my approach is humanistic - the material is grounded in reality, not abstraction.
 I do this through metaphors, visuals, and lessons that are hands-on.

-LaunchCode does an excellent job fighting the reputation of difficulty that iPhone/iPad development has.
+Harvard's CS50xMiami does an excellent job fighting the reputation of difficulty that iPhone/iPad development has.
 There's a Quora post where a respected contributor comments that building an iOS application will probably be “the most difficult thing you will ever do in your life”.

 This isn’t a course for people who have never written a working program.
-CS50 students do problem sets that are more difficult than the average assignments many junior or even senior developers get.
+CS50xMiami students do problem sets that are more difficult than the average assignments many junior or even senior developers get.

 ## Prerequisites

-All students are graduates of LaunchCode’s CS50 course.
+All students are graduates of Harvard's CS50xMiami course.
 They should know C-style control flow, basic data types, stack vs heap, dequeuing, FIFO and LIFO.
 Procedural programming in C.

-For CS50 students struggling with pointers, iOS and this course provide a visual way to see them in action.
+For CS50xMiami students struggling with pointers, iOS and this course provide a visual way to see them in action.

 ## Homework